 Our garden is operated as a community garden, and as such you must be a member of our community league in order to qualify for a garden plot.
 In addition to planting and maintaining your own organic garden bed, each member is required to share duties during the growing season for maintaining common areas, watering community beds, filling water tanks, and ensuring the overall curbside appeal of the garden is always at its best.
 Every gardener must sign and adhere to a Gardener’s Contract and Schedule (posted below) before being assigned a garden bed.

-We accept applications (see forms below) to become a Thorncliff community gardener until the end of June, or until all garden plots have been assigned.
-The first meeting of community gardeners for each growing season is held late in April at the call of the Community Garden Chair.
+Applications (see forms below) to become a Thorncliff community gardener are due by May 30.
+All gardeners are expected to attend the first meeting of the community gardeners, which is held in our community garden on May 4, 2023 at 6:30PM (weather permitting).
 The official planting day typically takes place on the second Saturday in May with all gardens planted by mid-June.
-Below are various documents providing detailed information about the 2022 growing season, gardener's responsibilities, and application process.
+Below are various documents providing detailed information about the upcoming growing season, gardener's responsibilities, and application process.

-Application Form: Anyone interested in renting a garden bed for the 2022 season must submit an application form.
+Application Form: Anyone interested in renting a garden bed for this year's season must submit an application form BY APRIL 30.
 This can be done in two ways

 Note that submitting this form will not guarantee that your application is successful.
 All applications are accepted for consideration until all garden plots are assigned, but preference is given to Thorncliff residents.
 As well, all applicants must have a Thorncliff membership number.